w3f/polkadot-wiki/docs/learn/learn-governance.md

 for it to pass since we applied **Positive Turnout Bias**.
 In contrast, when it has a 75% turnout, the tally of _aye_ votes has to reach 54%, which means that the super-majority required decreases as the turnout increases.
-A positive turnout bias, whereby a heavy super-majority of aye votes is required to carry at low turnouts, but as turnout increases towards 100%, it becomes a simple majority carry as below.
+A positive turnout bias, whereby a heavy super-majority of aye votes is required to carry at low turnouts.
+However, as turnout increases towards 100%, it becomes a simple majority carry as below.

 ![](https://latex.codecogs.com/svg.latex?\large&space;{against&space;\over&space;\sqrt{turnout}}&space;<&space;{approve&space;\over&space;\sqrt{electorate}})